MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/New-AzureRmHDInsightStreamingMapReduceJobDefinition.md

 ```

 ## DESCRIPTION
-The **New-AzureRmHDInsightStreamingMapReduceJobDefinition** cmdlet defines a Streaming MapReduce job object for use with an azure_2 HDInsight cluster.
+The **New-AzureRmHDInsightStreamingMapReduceJobDefinition** cmdlet defines a Streaming MapReduce job object for use with an Azure HDInsight cluster.

 ## EXAMPLES